 This post outlines setting up a full-suspension dropper post trail bike for multi-day unsupported bikepacking.
 Without a backpack!
-The Bikepackers Foundry products that enable this are the SeatBag (1), FenderBag (2), BotttleCradle (3), and four StraddleBags (4)*.
+The Bikepackers Foundry products that enable this are the SeatBag (1), FenderBag (2), BotttleCradle (3), and a pair of StraddleBags and two XL StraddleBags.
 Up front the DIY Jones H-Loop harness and V4 custom drybag (5) complete the ultralight luggage system.
 The dropper post is in it’s lowest position.
-Despite the look of the picture there is adequate clearance for fork travel. * two regular Straddlebags and two XL straddlebags.
-Contact Sara for pre-orders of the SeatBag and XL’s.
+Despite the look of the picture there is adequate clearance for fork travel.

 Appropriate weight distribution is critical for the reduction of fatigue and repetitive injuries.
 This packing system has been designed to centralize mass with lighter and bulky items in the handlebar roll and SeatBag.
 As pictured the bike and all gear described below weigh 23 kilos (51.5 pounds), which is evenly split between bike and gear.
 The upper limit on weight attached to the seat is about 1.5 kilos (3.4 pounds), the handlebar bag and lighting weigh 3.6 kilos (8.1 pounds).
 When 3 litres of water are being carried in the BottleCradle and framebag , the SeatBag has 10% of the weight, the handlebars 25% and the frame carries 65% of the load.
 Most food is carried in the handlebar roll which gets progressively lighter and more compact during the trip.
 The total weight of all the luggage components and straps is about 1 kilo (2.2 pounds) these weights have been included in all totals.
 With the exception of the framebag there is significant unutilized storage capacity.
 The SeatBag, FenderBag, and handlebar roll each take less than one minute to remove from the bicycle.
 All have been designed to be packed prior to attachment to the bike.
 This method greatly reduces packing and unpacking time and effort.